Lateral ventricles: Body of the lateral ventricle

 The body of the lateral ventricle, or central part is the part of the ventricle between the anterior horn and the trigone.
 Its roof is bound by the tapetum of the corpus callosum - and is separated medially from the other lateral ventricle by the septum pellucidum.
 The tail of the caudate nucleus forms the upper portion of the lateral edge, but it is not large enough to cover the whole boundary.
 Immediately below the tail of the caudate nucleus, the next portion of the lateral edge is formed by the comparatively narrow stria terminalis, which sits upon the superior thalamostriate vein.
 The main part of the fornix of the brain forms the next narrow portion of the lateral boundary, which is completed medially by a choroid plexus, which serves both ventricles.

-Trigone of lateral ventricle
+Trigone of the lateral ventricle

 The trigone of the lateral ventricle is the area where the part of the body forms a junction with the inferior horn and the posterior horn.
 This area is referred to as the atrium of the lateral ventricle, and is where the choroid plexus is enlarged as the choroid glomus.
 As a triangular surface feature of the floor of this part of the lateral ventricle it is known as the collateral trigone.